Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 ## Scraping prices by rating

-FUTWIZ has another nice option:
+FUTWIZ has another great option:
-On the page with the URL "https://www.futwiz.com/en/lowest-price-ratings" you can see the lowest 10 prices by players with ratings from 82-99.
-These are important for SBCs and many of them have massive price fluctuations.
+On the page with the URL "https://www.futwiz.com/en/lowest-price-ratings" you can see the 10 lowest prices by players with ratings from 82-99.
+These are interesting player for SBCs and many of them have massive price fluctuations.
 That's why it's useful to look at them as well.

 ![rating-page](rating-page.png "Rating prices")